 Firing once will not work, we'll add an additional event to reload the canon after the first shot and be ready to fire again.

-All canons need a target, let's build a tower with a prize to shoot at.
-The tower can be as complex and you want, we'll be showing you just the basics.
+All canons need a target, let's build a tower with a prize to shoot.
+The tower can be as complex and you want, we'll build a basic one to get started.

 Let's test this bad-boy game out.

 You can click the link below to play a live version yourself.

 Does it look overwhelming to build?
 We'll cover it step-by-step.
 So don't leave now